 https://www.youtube.com/c/Knittitude/videos?view=0&sort=dd&shelf_id=0

-a search for DesignaKnit9 tutorial yields mixed results, including many for version 8
+a search for the DesignaKnit9 tutorial yields mixed results, including many for version 8

 https://www.youtube.com/results?search_query=designaknit+9+tutorials